By Matt Ward

 Another indirect technique is to apply inorganic minerals that deactivate nutrients like phosphorous, or using activated charcoal to directly absorb dissolved nutrients.

 Some pond managers prefer to use aeration and micronutrients to create a better environment for beneficial bacteria that can also be used to process excess nutrients.

 Nutrient management isn’t rocket science but best management practices will normally require a little professional direction.
 It’s important to prioritize the right management tools in your specific situation to best impact nutrient loading.

-We’ll continue exploring water quality as part of comprehensive lake and pond management in next week’s posting, focusing on alkalinity and water hardness.
+We’ll continue exploring water quality and pond water testing as part of comprehensive lake and pond management in next week’s posting, focusing on alkalinity and water hardness.

 Why Choose Lochow Ranch for Pond & Lake Management

 Serving Texas, Oklahoma, Arkansas and Louisiana, Lochow Ranch Pond & Lake Management proudly puts more than two decades of experience to work for you.
 Our team includes biologists, technicians and other professionals with deep expertise in pond and lake management services.